 How does it work?

-• Powered by SolarEdge ONE, our 24/7 energy optimization system, Negative Rate Optimization automatically pauses the inverter production when export rates are negative
+• Powered by SolarEdge ONE, our 24/7 energy optimization system, Negative Rate Optimization automatically shifts the inverter production to "Zero Export" when export rates are negative and import rates are positive

-• When the feature is enabled, the app will monitor the export rates and automatically stop or resume the inverter production
+• When the feature is enabled, SolarEdge servers will monitor the export and import rates and automatically control inverter AC production

 Let’s Start!